Film Studies: New students

 Film Studies Programme Director

-If there is any reason why you may not be here by this date, please get in contact with the Queens Education Support Office as soon as possible by emailing email@example.com.
+If there is any reason why you may not be here for Freshers', please get in contact with the Queens Education Support Office as soon as possible by emailing firstname.lastname@example.org.

 For more information about this please see our 'Joining instructions'.